shaif-dihan/Flutter_QuizApp/README.md

 # flutter_app

-Simple Quiz App developed using Flutter Framework.
+Simple Quiz App developed using Flutter.

 Here scores are added while answering the given Questions, to result a Final Output.